-Today Arrowroot Powder is most often used as a gluten free way to thicken foods.
-It is often used, by those who have Celiac disease, or who cannot tolerate gluten, since it is gluten free.
+Today Arrowroot Powder is popular as a gluten free way to thicken foods.
 It is used to make flour.
 Flour from arrowroot starch is the perfect alternative for wheat flour when making baked goods.
 Biscuits and cookies for teething infants and adults with digestive issues can be made with arrowroot powder flour.

 Arrowroot powder, when used in place of other starches in cooking has several advantages.
 Acidic ingredients have no affect on arrowroot, which makes it highly suitable for making clear jellies, glazes, and sauces made from fruit.
 Arrowroot also thickens foods at much lower temperatures than other starches without altering the food’s color or taste.
 It also holds up to freezing.
 Arrowroot Powder, when added to homemade ice cream, prevents the formation of ice crystals.
 Arrowroot is also used as the thickening agent when preparing meat pies.
 Especially those made to be cooked in gravy and then frozen and reheated at a later date.
 The consistency of the dish will stand up nicely to reheating.